-But there is way more than just “a system that executes my Terraform files”.
-The “magic sauce” is our approach to configuration management called “Dynamic Configuration Management”.
-The idea: developers tell the platform in an abstract format how their workload relate to other workloads and their dependent resources (databases, DNS, filestorage, clusters etc).
-The platform regenerates all app- and infrastructure configurations with every deployment.
+But there is way more to the Platform Orchestrator than just “a system that executes my Terraform files”.
+The magic sauce is our approach to configuration management called Dynamic Configuration Management (DCM).
+The idea is that developers tell the platform in an abstract format how their workload relates to other workloads and their dependent resources (databases, DNS, file storage, clusters etc).
+The Platform Orchestrator then generates all app and infrastructure configs with every new deployment.
 This has a wild impact on standardization and consistency, and can slash an organization's lead time and time to market by up to 40%.

 Start with what you have

 - Significant impact on standardization and maintainability (95% reduction in config files)

 By using proper orchestration and configuration management, we can drastically reduce lead time and time to market.

-To address this issue, we have developed Score, which has been adopted by hundreds of teams.
+To address this issue, we have developed Score, which has already been adopted by hundreds of teams.
 It is a way for developers to express their workload dependencies in a generalized manner.
 For instance, a Score file may show dependency on a resource DB of Postgres (not a specific RDS DB for instance, just in general a Postgres).
 With Score, you only need one Score file per workload repository, as it replaces all other config formats and works across all environments.
 Score optimally integrates with developer portals as it’s packaged as code.

-Firstly, the Platform Orchestrator reads your abstract request, matches the context (such as deploying to a staging environment) with the resource definitions and default configurations provided by the platform engineering team.
+Firstly, the Platform Orchestrator reads your abstract request, and matches the context (such as deploying to a staging environment) with the Resource Definitions and default configurations provided by the platform engineering team.

 Next, it creates app and infrastructure configs just in time with the deployment.
 The Platform Orchestrator can create, update, wire the infrastructure, and perform the deployment of the image.
 It can also be used in combination with a CD engine.
 This deployment process is identical whether you’re deploying to dev, launching a new service, environment, or moving towards production.
 The only difference is the context of the deployment, all of which is handled by a single file.

 “Teach” the Orchestrator the rules of your platform

-The Orchestrator is a powerful tool that can be configured to perform a range of tasks, from deploying workloads to executing web-hooks and creating resources.
+The Platform Orchestrator is a powerful tool that can be configured to perform a range of tasks, from deploying workloads to executing web-hooks and creating resources.
 To make the most of this tool, it is essential to provide clear instructions on what it should do and when.

 One of the easiest ways to achieve this is by using the Humanitec Terraform Provider.
-This tool enables users to configure the Orchestrator for specific situations and define the resources it should create or update.
+This tool enables users to configure the Platform Orchestrator for specific situations and define the resources it should create or update.
 With this provider, users can create both app and infrastructure configurations, allowing for maximum flexibility and control.

-In summary, the Orchestrator is a versatile tool that can be tailored to meet the needs of any project.
+In summary, the Platform Orchestrator is a versatile tool that can be tailored to meet the needs of any project.
 By using the Humanitec Terraform Provider, users can configure this tool to perform specific tasks, ensuring that it operates efficiently and effectively.